primitivefinance/arbiter/README.md

 In the `lib/` folder you can add additional smart contracts or regenerate Rust bindings.
 To do so, run the following from the Arbiter root directory:

 ```
-forge bind -C lib/arbmod/contracts -b crates/bindings/ --crate-name bindings --overwrite \
-&& forge bind -C lib/portfolio/contracts -b crates/bindings/ --crate-name bindings --overwrite
+./bind.sh
 ```

+At the moment, this only builds the bindings for the contracts in the `lib/arbmod/contracts/` and `lib/portfolio/contracts`.
 You can of course add an additional directory of contracts in `lib/`.
 Just be sure to include it when you generate bindings!

 ## Contributing